maslovw/SDND/VehicleDetection/README.md

 #### 7.3 CNN pipeline
 [code](https://maslovw.github.io/SDND/VehicleDetection/vehicle_detection.html#CNN-pipeline)

-On my NVIDEA M1000M it takes about 256ms to classify all the sliding windows on cropped image
+On my NVIDIA M1000M, it takes about 256ms to classify all the sliding windows on cropped image

 [Video on youtube](https://youtu.be/4M_emgQmKIE)